-These are a lot of characteristics.
-Can one person truly embody all of them?
-Maybe, maybe not.
-The truth is, no person nor project will ever be perfect.
+The truth is, no person or project will ever be perfect.

-When looking for a project manager, start by making a list of the above features – which are the most important and valuable to you?
+When looking for a project manager, list the above features – which are the most important and valuable to you?
 Shortlist some of the skills mentioned above and consider those your must-haves.

 If a candidate has extras, that’s great!
-Looking for someone who embodies every single one of them might limit your choices, as well as elongate the hiring process.
-By choosing the ones you know you can’t do without, you’re able to quickly gather a decent sized group of candidates for interviewing and potential hiring.
+Looking for someone who embodies everyone might limit your choices and elongate the hiring process.
+By choosing the ones you know you can’t do without, you can quickly gather a decent-sized group of candidates for interviewing and potential hiring.

 If you’re looking to choose a project manager from within your team, you probably already have a good idea of your employees’ strengths and weaknesses.

 If you’re looking to hire a project manager from a pool of external candidates, you have a slightly different challenge.
-In the short amount of time you have to get to know someone during an interview, you must glean whether they possess these qualities.
+It would be best to glean whether they possess these qualities in the short time you have to get to know someone during an interview.

 A good way to accomplish this is by asking candidates to come prepared with visual examples or certifications they've received.
 In the same way, a sales candidate would provide their quarterly numbers, and ask a project manager candidate to provide some samples of their completed projects.
 This offers a verbal explanation of the project and allows you to see the impact they’ve had in the past.